privacyguides/privacyguides.org/docs/email.en.md

     StartMail has [integrated encryption](https://support.startmail.com/hc/en-us/sections/360001889078-Encryption) in their webmail, which simplifies sending encrypted messages with public OpenPGP keys.

+??? warning "Digital Legacy"

+    StartMail does not offer a digital legacy feature.

+??? info "Account Termination"

+    On account expiration, StartMail will permanently delete your account after [6 months in 3 phases](https://support.startmail.com/hc/en-us/articles/360006794398-Account-expiration).

 ??? info "Additional Functionality"

     StartMail allows for proxying of images within emails.
 If you allow the remote image to be loaded, the sender won't know what your IP address is.